thecodinghouse/ng2-modal/README.md

 ### Methods

- * ##### Modal
+ * ##### Modal Methods
       - `open(component?)`

-        Opens a modal.
-Component is optional.
+        Opens a modal and here the component is optional.
 If the component is given it is loaded dynamically in modals body.

       - `close(data?)`

-      Close method first dispose the component if exist and then close the modal.It emits modalOutput.
-        This method emits modalOutput value i.e. data if it is given.
+        Close method first dispose the component if it exist and then close the modal.This method emits modalOutput value i.e. data,if it is given.
 It is called when cancel button is clicked.

       - `submit()`

         submit method dispose the component and then close the modal.
 This method emits modalOutput value true to provide a callback.
 It is called when ok button is clicked.

- * ##### alert
+ * ##### Alert Methods
       - `open()`

         Open method opens a alert modal.